By William H. Stoddard

 But each part of the novel has some version of family.
 His commanding officer in the Hegemonic Guard describes the Guard as an enormous family; every ship of the Free Traders is owned by a family, and the overall culture of the Free Traders is held together by intermarriages.
 And ultimately, Thorby’s real family, the one that made him what he is, was his adoptive father Baslim, who bought him and then set him free.

-Note: Robert Heinlein (1907-1988), a mentor to several generations of younger sf writers, ultimately became the author most recognized by the Prometheus Awards, with a record seven awards as of 2020.
+Note: Robert Heinlein (1907-1988), a mentor to several generations of younger sf writers, ultimately became the author most recognized by the Prometheus Awards, with a record eight awards as of 2022.

-Other works inducted into the Hall of Fame include his bestselling novel The Moon is a Harsh Mistress (in 1983), Stranger in a Strange Land (in 1987), the novel Red Planet (in 1996), the novel Methuselah’s Children (in 1997), the novel Time Enough for Love (in 1998) and the story Requiem (in 2003).
+Other works inducted into the Hall of Fame include his bestselling novel The Moon is a Harsh Mistress (in 1983), Stranger in a Strange Land (in 1987), the novel Red Planet (in 1996), the novel Methuselah’s Children (in 1997), the novel Time Enough for Love (in 1998), the story Requiem (in 2003) and the story “Coventry” in 2017.

 Recommendation: Read William H. Stoddard’s Prometheus Blog appreciations of Heinlein’s The Moon is a Harsh Mistress and Stranger in a Strange Land: